leoHeidel/inf585_vcl/README.md

 When editing the source code (without adding/removing files), you don't need to run CMake every time, but only call Makefile.
 The following command can be used from the vcl/ directory:

-$ make -C cmake/build/
+$ make -C build/

-$ cmake/build/pgm
+$ build/pgm

 ## Using QTCreator with CMake (Linux/MacOs)

 Call qtcreator from vcl/ directory

-$ qtcreator cmake/CMakeLists.txt &
+$ qtcreator CMakeLists.txt &

 Then follow the configuration steps from the GUI.